John Young: Diaspora, Psyche

 In July, Associate Professor Carolyn Barnes will provide an introduction to Post Modernism and Post Colonialism.

-Art Bites: John Young Artist Talk - Sunday 22 August, 2.00 pm
+Art Bites: John Young Artist Talk - DATE/TIME TBC

 This month, artist John Young will speak about his creative practice, and current exhibition Diaspora, Psyche.